Knowledge base

 Infographic illustrating the DMAIC process with labeled sections for each phase: Define, Measure, Analyze, Improve, and Control, alongside a central graphic depicting a process map with start and decision points.
 Each phase section lists key topics such as Voice of the Customer and SIPOC for Define, Process Models and Value Stream Mapping for Measure, root cause analysis tools for Analyze, Lean house and Kaizen for Improve, and Standardize and SOP for Control.

-Adopting a culture of continuous improvement
+Adopting a Culture of Continuous Improvement

 Unlocking Potential through DMAIC